kimbrow-slice/DoomsdayLabs-PenetrationTest/docs/report.md

 - **Progressive Actions**:
     - Used the obtained credentials for lateral movements, Kerberoasting, and ultimately for accessing the domain controller.

-## Recommendations
+## Mitigations
 - **SMB Relay Attack Prevention**: Implement SMB signing and enforce stringent authentication measures to curb relay attacks.
 - **Credential Security Enhancement**: Improve monitoring of credential usage and enforce multi-factor authentication where feasible.
 - **Active Directory Maintenance**: Regularly update and audit Active Directory configurations.
 Utilize tools like Bloodhound to preemptively identify and mitigate unusual access patterns or potential escalations.

 ## Conclusion
 The penetration test exposed multiple critical vulnerabilities that could potentially be exploited to gain unauthorized access and control over network resources.
-Prompt remediation of these issues is advised to strengthen the network's security framework.

 ## Appendix
 - **Tools and Commands**: